Learning how to delegate when you’re a control freak can be somewhat of a challenge!

 You need to decide which tasks you should delegate before you actually hand them off to someone.
 Take stock of how you spend your time over a 7-10 day period, then determine which tasks don’t have to be done by you.

-If someone else could complete a task just as well as you, and you have a long list of things taking time away from your genius zone, you could massively increase your workplace productivity.
-You can take the task test to identify how you should be prioritising your time, any exercise like this is extremely valuable!
+If someone else could complete a task just as well as you (possibly even better!), and you have a long list of to-dos, you could massively increase your workplace productivity by holding onto them.

-Writing detailed, step-by-step instructions of how any task must be performed is a must for any delegation, but especially important if you have reservations about relinquishing control.
-Be sure to include photos and screen recordings (Looms), or anything else that will help clearly explain the procedure.
+Provided detailed, step-by-step instructions of how any task must be performed is a must for any successful delegation.
+And especially important if you have reservations about relinquishing control.
+You don’t have to spend hours painstakingly typing out procedures, here’s an easy way to prepare your procedures.
 You should also include a brief explanation of the purpose and intended outcomes of the task, this will help the person who is performing it understand its relevance to your big picture.
-Ensure the SOP is easy to follow and doesn’t exclude any information.

 Don’t forget that your delegate should have access to all resources and accounts they will need to complete their assigned task.
 Take care to ensure any confidential information (e.g. logins and passwords) are exchanged securely.